RENCI-NRIG/x-cite/theme2/SF100/slides.md

 - [The Unix Programming Environment][tupe] by Brian W. Kernighan and Rob Pike.
 Good old classic, still useful.
 Places things in a historical context.
+- [Shell Tools and Scripting][missing] module of MIT "The Missing Semester of Your CS Education" class.

 # Fin!